AdobeDocs/campaign-web.en/help/v8/content/use-visual-fragments.md

 You can use a visual fragment in an [email delivery](../email/get-started-email-designer.md), or in a [content template](../email/use-email-templates.md).
 Steps are detailed below.

 >[!NOTE]
 >
->Learn how to create and manage fragments in [this section](fragments.md).
+>Learn how to create and manage content fragments in [this section](fragments.md).

-## Use a fragment {#use-fragment}
+## Use a vosiam fragment {#use-fragment}

-To insert a fragment in an email content, follow the steps below:
+To insert a visual fragment in an email content, follow the steps below:

 1. Open any email or template content using the [Email Designer](../email/get-started-email-designer.md).